 For starters, we need to be incredibly detailed and careful in discussing both coverage needs and finances with our clients.
 We need to be clearer about what doctors our clients can use with their plans.
 Take doctors into consideration when helping clients choose plans.
 We also need to avoid confusion and unknown fees by outlining every single charge that a client may find with their plan selection.

 Health care is confusing, and the market is heavily saturated.
-It’s up to us to get our seniors the care AND coverage they need to get by.
+It’s up to us to get our seniors and Medicare eligibles the care AND coverage they need to get by.